tom-krieger/security_baseline/README.md

 }
 ```

-or for csv file creation
+or for CSV file creation

 ```puppet
 class { 'security_baseline':